ronsha001/devtube-client/README.md

 Creates a docker image of DevTube's Frontend Application

 ### `docker-compose up`
-Will build DevTube's Frontend Application image and run it on docker container exposed to port 3000.
+Will build DevTube's Frontend Application image and run it on a docker container exposed to port 3000.